Idaho Culinary Schools & Institutes

 Idaho culinary schools & career outlook

 Students attending culinary schools in Idaho can look forward to a booming restaurant market.
-The National Restaurant Association reports that restaurants accounted for more than 63,000 Idaho jobs in 2015 and is projected to grow by another 12.5 percent in the decade to follow.
+The National Restaurant Association reports that restaurants accounted for 65,700 Idaho jobs in 2016 and that number is projected to grow by another 13.1 percent in the decade to follow.
 The following table highlights key employment, earning and career growth statistics for a number of Idaho culinary jobs.

 Employment and earnings can vary with population, cost of living and a myriad of other factors.
 Here are 2014 BLS occupational estimates for culinary professionals in the Boise City-Nampa and Cour d'Alene metros, which together house every top Idaho restaurant featured above.